 British Columbia primarily regulates GHG emissions through a broad carbon tax on fuel, introduced in 2008.
-The carbon tax is currently \$50/tonne of CO2e, and is expected to increase to \$65/tonne of CO2e on April 1, 2023.
+The carbon tax is currently \$65/tonne of CO2e, and is expected to increase to \$80/tonne of CO2e on April 1, 2024.
 In its CleanBC Roadmap to 2030, British Columbia announced further price increases for each year until 2030, to either align with or exceed the federal GGPPA requirements.
 All British Columbia-based industrial operations emitting 10,000 tonnes or more of GHGs per year are required to report their emissions under the Greenhouse Gas Industrial Reporting and Control Act ("GGIRCA").
 The GGIRCA also allows for the establishment of emissions limits for specified industrial facilities.
 Facilities which exceed these limits can offset their emissions by purchasing compliance units from market on the B.C.
 Carbon Registry.
 Compliance units include emission offsets although the types of acceptable emission offsets is currently quite limited.

 In Alberta, facilities that emit equal to or greater than 100,000 tonnes of GHGs per year are subject to emissions intensity reduction requirements under the Technology Innovation and Emissions Reduction Regulation ("TIER").
 If a regulated facility under TIER is unable to meet its emissions intensity reduction requirements, it can otherwise do so by purchasing Alberta-based emissions offsets, emission performance credits, or pay into a TIER compliance fund at the applicable rate.
 TIER has been deemed equivalent under the OBPS provisions of the GGPPA.
-In 2022 the TIER compliance fund price was \$50/tonne of CO2e.
+The TIER compliance fund price was \$65/tonne of CO2e in 2023, and is expected to increase to \$80/tonne of CO2e in 2024.
 In December of 2022, Alberta amended the TIER regulation, effective as of January 1, 2023, chiefly to confirm that the 2023-2030 TIER compliance fund prices will be consistent with the OBPS provisions of the GGPPA.

-Saskatchewan has enacted its Prairie Resilience: Made in Saskatchewan Climate Change Strategy ("Prairie Resilience"), which applies to large emitters that emit more than 25,000 tonnes of CO2e, other than electrical generation and natural gas pipelines.
-Those latter facilities are governed by the OBPS provisions of the GGPPA.
-Proposed compliance options under the Prairie Resilience include the use of emission offsets.
-In October of 2022, Saskatchewan announced a plan to move forward with a provincial offset program, although specifics regarding the use of emission offsets have not yet been announced or finalized.
+Saskatchewan has enacted its Prairie Resilience: Made in Saskatchewan Climate Change Strategy ("Prairie Resilience"), which applies to large emitters that emit 25,000 tonnes or more of CO2e per year and electricity facilities that emit 10,000 tonnes or more of CO2e per year.
+Proposed compliance options under the Prairie Resilience include the use of emission offsets although specifics regarding their use have not yet been announced or finalized.

-In 2019, Ontario introduced an Emission Performance Standards ("EPS") program which applies to GHG emissions from large industrial emitters.
+Ontario regulates GHG emissions from large industrial emitters through its Emission Performance Standards ("EPS") program.
 The federal government has accepted Ontario's EPS program as an alternative to the federal backstop.
-In October of 2021, the Ontario government made regulatory amendments to support the transition from the federal system to the Ontario EPS, effective as of January 1, 2022.
-Despite Ontario's previous announcement that it intended to develop an offset trading program, it is currently unclear if and when Ontario will develop an offset trading system as part of its EPS.
+Despite Ontario's previous announcement that it intended to develop an offset trading program, it is currently unclear if and when Ontario will develop an offset trading system as part of its EPS program.